mikeghen/eth2-kubernetes/README.md

 :warning: This is for Staking on Testnet and has not been tested on mainnet.

+# Overview
+This is a reference implementation for managing ETH2 staking on Kubernetes.
+This implementation uses geth as the ETH1 client and lighthouse as the ETH2 client.
+Use this repo for educational purposes only.
+Nothing here should be considered "mainnet ready," it's purely designed to be an example for running ETH2 on Kubernetes and has only been tested on testnet.

+# User Guide

 :warning: This is a work in progress so the user guide are pretty vague.

-# User Guide

 1. Review Lighthouse Book
 2. Follow the ETH2 set up guide to get your validator keys, this should provide you with a `./validator_keys` directory